 My main rig is a Kenwood TS-590S that runs 100W to a 3 element triband Cubical Quad up about 38 ft/12 Mtrs on a roof tower.
 For other bands, the antenna is a full sized G5RV @ 75 ft/25 M. You will find me on 160-10, mostly CW, although I enjoy a bit of rag chewing on SSB and playing with digital modes.
 I also use a Icom IC-2720 VHF/UHF Dual-bander and various HT's for Emcomms.

 I am a big fan of QRP - the rig at my operating position is a Index Labs QRP+.
 I also have one of KD1JV's "Mountan Top Radios" (Ver 2), an Argonaut 509, Hendricks PFR-3 and an Small Wonder Labs PSK20 .
 I take at least one of these little rigs with me backpacking and all my other travels.
 The above photo was taken Sept.
 2012 at a wilderness camp site on the Pacific coast of Wa (working a 9M2!).
 I often use QRP at the home QTH and have achieved QRP DXCC.
-A few years back I hatched the idea of posting youtube videos to document the fact that DX can be had via QRP, eventually this morphed into a "DIY DXCC" project (in two parts, below) in which my webcam captured QSOs with over 100 entities, ALL using less than 5 watts - I am now closing in on 150 entities "verified" by YouTube..
+A few years back I hatched the idea of posting youtube videos to document the fact that DX can be had via QRP, eventually this morphed into a "DIY DXCC" project (in two parts, below) in which my webcam captured QSOs with over 150 entities, ALL using less than 5 watts -- I am having as much fun with this as chasing "real" paper...

 I have operated portable HC7, XE1, PY7, DL,I2, G, EA and as YN3JG.
 I am happy to QSL via the Bureau, LOTW or Direct, but I do not have an eQSL account.